vardhanv/onprem-sns/README.md

 # A Sample on-prem SNS Reciever

-This program provides a skelton that to create an on-prem SNS receiver, for StorageGRID
+A Skelton On-Prem AWS-SNS receiver (for StorageGRID)

-## Prerequisites / steps:
+## Steps

-1. Create a server using ubuntu - preferably use ami: ami-b5ed9ccd
+1. Create a server using ubuntu on AWS preferably use ami-b5ed9ccd
 2. Make sure you "ssh-add" your pem file, so ssh, scp etc work
-3. Find the public dns name of your server
+3. Open inbound port 80 into your ec2 server
-4. Open inbound port 80 into your ec2 server
+4. Note the public dns name of your server
-5. execute the following
+5. Execute the following
 ```
 $ git clone https://github.com/vardhanv/onprem-sns.git
 $ cd onprem-sns